gilinamcbride/gilinamcbride/README.md

-- 🔭 I’m currently working on learning Java
+- 🔭 I’m currently working on learning improving JavaScript skills
-- 🌱 I’m recently graduated from UNC's Coding Bootcamp
+- 🌱 I recently graduated from UNC's Coding Bootcamp
 - 🤔 I’m looking to continue learning about web development and open to work
 - 💬 Ask me about my coding experience
 - 📫 How to reach me: gilinamcbride@gmail.com